Darki002/WhoIsHome/README.md

 ## Local Development

-For running the project locally the project uses "DotNetEnv".

-1. Create `.env` file in the `WhoIsHome.Host` project
-2. Add the Environment Variables in the `.env` file.
-For example `API_KEY=dev1234`
+- MySql DB running locally
+- Env Variables are already set in the `appsettings.Development.json` to the default values